 Pharmacy residents completing the UC San Diego Postgraduate Year Two (PGY2) Transitions of Care Pharmacy Practice Residency will be described as advanced practitioners who are equipped to be fully integrated members of the interdisciplinary team in both the inpatient and ambulatory care setting.
 This program is designed to facilitate growth in the area of transitions of care pharmacy practice which are requisite skills for an advanced practice pharmacist.
 These include communication, critical assessment and management of pharmaceutical treatment, and leadership in team-based projects.
 Graduates of this PGY2 residency will possess intense, focused and marketable job skills that should prepare them for career opportunities in transitions of care for any health care organization.

-PGY2 residents will gain the skills necessary to function as the primary transitions of care pharmacist during their required core rotations (heart failure/cardiomyopathy, Cardiothoracic transplant, Abdominal Transplant, HIV, Nephrology and Ambulatory care clinics), with the expectation that the resident will handle all aspects of medication management from admission to post discharge.
+PGY2 residents will gain the skills necessary to function as the primary transitions of care pharmacist during their required core rotations (heart failure/cardiomyopathy, Cardiothoracic transplant, Abdominal Transplant, HIV, Anticoagulation and Ambulatory Care Clinics/Discharge Pharmacy), with the expectation that the resident will handle all aspects of medication management from admission to approximately 30 days post discharge.
 The core rotations will have both an inpatient and ambulatory care component and the resident will focus on developing the skills necessary to effectively lead a transitions of care pharmacy program.
-The resident will be expected to build relationships with each interdisciplinary team in a variety of settings and work proactively with the nurses and physicians to help the patient transition from the hospital to the home setting.
+The resident will be expected to build relationships with each interdisciplinary team in a variety of settings and work proactively with nurses, case managers, social workers, transition coaches and physicians to help the patient transition from the hospital to the home setting.
 Daily activities will include: attending daily multidisciplinary rounds, managing patients across the continuum of care, attending ambulatory care clinic 1-2 afternoons per week for post discharge clinic visits, making post discharge telephone calls, performing medication reconciliation, collaborating with physicians and discussing optimal pharmacotherapy, participating in patient education/consultation, and overseeing and directing PGY1 resident and pharmacy student activities.
 This integration of inpatient and ambulatory care activities prepares residents for any type of practice in transitions of care pharmacy that they may encounter in future jobs by emphasizing the development of the essential skills required for an advanced pharmacy practitioner in this area.

 There are a variety of rotations that the resident can chooses their electives from.
 The electives can be selected from the list below and any of the core rotations listed above may be repeated again.
 This will allow the resident the flexibility to tailor their PGY2 experience to an area of interest.
 Elective rotations will generally be scheduled in the second half of the residency year (after the majority of the core rotations are completed).